cubeyoung/Noise2Score/README.md

 +It is okay to use lower version of CUDA with proper pytorch version.

 ex) CUDA 10.2 with pytorch 1.7.0

+## Noise2Score Weights
+Please check out our [Model Zoo]() for all public Noise2Score checkpoints, and the instructions of how to use the weights.

 ## Getting started
 1) Clone the respository